carmine560/submit-urls/README.md

 ### Indexing API ###

-Prepare a [JSON key
+First, prepare a [JSON key
 file](https://developers.google.com/search/apis/indexing-api/v3/prereqs) for
-authorization, and replace the values of the following options in the configuration file with yours:
+authorization and encrypt it using GnuPG with your OpenPGP key pair.
+Next, replace the values of the following options in the configuration file with
+yours:

   * `sitemap_url`
-  * `json_keyfile`
+  * `json_key_file`

 Then: